kestra-io/docs/docs/administrator-guide/configuration/kafka/README.md

 ```

 ## `kestra.kafka.defaults.topic-prefix`
-This configuration allows to change the topic name prefix.
+This configuration allows changing the topic name prefix.
 By default, the prefix will be `kestra_`.

 For example, if you want to share a common Kafka cluster for multiple instances of Kestra, add a different prefix for each instance like this: